Top 5 Tips for Setting Goals and Achieving Them

 Keeping yourself accountable is another crucial part of goal setting.
 It can be easy to get off track, as other exciting things might appear while you work on a task.
 If this happens, note down whatever distracted you and spend time on it when you have a planned timeout.
 Some great online accountability trackers can help with motivation and organisation and keep you accountable.

 Sharing your goal with a family member or trusted friend can help keep you accountable.
-However, it can be a great source of inspiration if you prefer not to share your goal-setting journey with others.
-Try writing about it in your journal or checking if there are local groups or an online community of people who have a similar goal.
+However, if you prefer not to share your goal-setting journey with others, try writing about it in your journal or checking if there are local groups or an online community of people with similar goals.
+Professional help is also available if you would like a counsellor or coach to help you on your goal-setting journey.
+You can check out my services page for more information.

 Checking your progress regularly is a great way to ensure you’re on the right track.
 It’s important to remember to celebrate your achievements, even if you feel they’re small steps.
 After all, small steps can lead to big changes.
 Having a list of tasks can feel daunting, so take time to look back at what you have achieved with pride.